demisto/content-docs/docs/integrations/context-standards-mandatory.md

 ---

 ## File
 The following is the format for a file.
+File here refers to the file indicator.

 ```json
 "File": {